-Four sweet words on a hot summer day that are like music to all coffee lovers ears “full immersion cold brew“.
-A cold brew is a fantastic alternative to simply enjoying cold coffee and much better than having iced coffee, a coffee packed with ice cubes all melting as you slowly sip away diluting the flavor and taste of the brew.
+Four sweet words on a hot summer day that are like music to a coffee lover’s ears “full immersion cold brew“.
+A cold brew is a fantastic alternative to simply enjoying a cold coffee and much better than having iced coffee, a coffee packed with ice cubes all melting as you slowly sip away, diluting the flavor and taste of the brew.

 Full immersion rather than the drip cold brew is the preferred way and more common way to enjoy a cold brew coffee.
 After surveying a wide range of coffee shops, I found 70% of coffee drinkers preferred full immersion.

 In this article, I will provide you with the ultimate guide to full immersion coffee!

 The simplest and easiest, most effortless way to make coffee is full immersion cold brew.
 Just immerse your coffee grounds in cold water and let them steep for 10-12 hours or longer.
 It is very difficult to screw up this brewing method.

 Only one of two mistakes can be made during the process and that is not immersing your beans for long enough.
 Naturally, this is easily corrected by just allowing your grounds to steep for longer.